This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Peritoneal dialysis catheter care is instruction on how to help keep your catheter working properly and to prevent infection.
-You will need to care for your catheter site by cleaning it and changing your bandages correctly.
+Peritoneal dialysis catheter care is instruction on how to help keep the catheter working properly and to prevent infection.
+You will need to care for the catheter site by cleaning it and changing your bandages correctly.
+Your dialysis team will teach you how to care for the area where the catheter goes into your skin.
+The following information can help remind you of steps to take for catheter care.
+Let your team know if you have any questions or problems.

-- Your catheter has come part or all of the way out of your abdomen.
+- The catheter has come part or all of the way out of your abdomen.

-- Your catheter has a crack or hole in it.
+- The catheter has a crack or hole in it.

-- Your catheter exit site is red, tender, or draining pus.
+- The exit site is red, swollen, or has pus.

 - You see or feel a new lump on your abdomen.